Negative Correlation Strategies

 These technologies may lead to more sophisticated negative correlation strategies in the future.

-They could potentially uncover relationships that human analysts might miss, opening up new opportunities for portfolio diversification.
+They could potentially uncover relationships that human analysts might miss.
+That can in turn open up new opportunities for portfolio diversification.

 Doing this is, of course, a skill-based thing.